Why PRQL?

 WHERE

-_rn <= 1
+_expr_0 <= 1

-# There's no `version` in PRQL, but
+# There's no `version` in PRQL, but s-strings

-# we have an escape hatch:
+# let us embed SQL as an escape hatch:

 derive db_version = s"version()"